dd32/td-gh-ex/readme.txt

 Use it to make something cool, have fun, and share what you've learned with others.

 == Theme Description ==
 MyWiki is simple, lightweight and faster WordPress Theme for individuals and companies to manage their Knowledgebase or Wiki or FAQs.
 It is a mobile responsive theme based on Twitter bootstrap framework.
-Reasons to use MyWiki Theme : Responsive Web Design, Custom Menu, Easy Theme Options for social Links (Facebook, Twitter, google+, linkedein etc).
+It's a translation ready theme and is available in English as well as Spanish languages.

 == Features ==